evanpadiyil/COVID-19-Evan/README.md

 Articles that helped throughout the code

 ### License
-Linked to the MIT License
+Click here to see the License associated with this code repository